Kinds-of-Intelligence-CFI/animal-ai/docs/Background-YAML.md

     time_horizon: 64
     summary_freq: 10000
 ```
-The above example shows a YAML configuration file for a soccer player agent in ML-Agents.
+The above example shows a YAML configuration file for a soccer player agent in ML-Agents, for agent training.
 The agent's behavior is defined by the `SoccerPlayer` behavior name.
 The `trainer_type` parameter specifies the type of training algorithm used to train the agent.
 The `hyperparameters` section defines the hyperparameters for the training process.
 The `network_settings` section defines the neural network architecture for the agent.
 The `reward_signals` section defines the reward signals used to train the agent.
 The `max_steps` parameter defines the maximum number of steps the agent can take in the environment.
 The `time_horizon` parameter defines the number of steps the agent can take before the environment is reset.
 The `summary_freq` parameter defines the frequency at which the agent's training progress is logged.

 ## Example of a YAML Configuration in Animal-AI